 What is POLST?

-The POLST order is signed by your physician, nurse practitioner or physician assistant after a discussion with you and/or your Health Care Representative.
-Since it is a medical order that will be followed in an emergency, it is important that it reflect your wishes now, in your current state of health.
-Click here to watch a video of Dr. Susan Tolle explaining more about POLST and how it’s different from advance directives.
+The POLST form is a medical order that will be followed in an emergency, if you cannot speak for yourself.
+It is important that it reflect your wishes now, in your current state of health.

-The POLST Form complements the advance directive and is not intended to replace it.
+The POLST form complements the advance directive and is not intended to replace it.
 An advance directive is necessary to appoint a legal health care representative and provide instructions for future life-sustaining treatments.
 The advance directive is recommended for all adults, regardless of their health status.
-A POLST Form should accompany an advance directive when appropriate.
-For more information go to: www.oregonhealthdecisions.org
+A POLST form should go with an advance directive when appropriate.

 What is The Conversation Project?